r-hedayati/CPSC-TA-Support/README.md

 deadline: "2019-09-27 22:00" #YYYY-MM-DD HH:MM in 24 hour format
 zip_file_name: "AS1.zip" #make sure you have access to the directory of the zip file
 csv_input_file_name: "grade_book_CourseName_AssignmentName.csv" #grade book file name
+grade_book_analysis: False #Default is False, set to True if you want to analyze the grade book
 late_window: 15  #late duration window in minutes for the deadline
 course_name: "CourseName"
 assignment_name: "AssignmentName"